qupath/qupath-docs/docs/advanced/imagej.md

 Using the excellent [Bio-Formats plugin for ImageJ](https://bio-formats.readthedocs.io/en/stable/users/imagej/) it's possible to open some cropped regions of whole slide images within ImageJ, but this involves entering the coordinates for the desired region -- which isn't always very easy to do.

+The alternative is to:
+1. Open the image in QuPath
-The alternative is to open the image within QuPath, and interactively draw an annotation around any region of interest.
+2. Interactively draw an annotation around any region of interest
-Then by clicking on the {menuselection}`Send region to ImageJ...` command {{ icon_extract_image }}.
+3. Click {menuselection}`Send region to ImageJ...` {{ icon_extract_image }}.

 QuPath then launches its embedded ImageJ and passes the pixels from within the selected region.